hannasm/ExpressiveReflectionDotnet/README.md

 # Versioning
-This is version 2.0.0 of the expressive reflection library.
+This is version 2.0.1 of the expressive reflection library.

-This package is available from nuget at: https://www.nuget.org/packages/ExpressiveReflection/2.0.0

-This package is also available from nuget as an embeddable sources package at: https://www.nuget.org/packages/ExpressiveReflection.Sources/2.0.0
+This package is available from nuget at: https://www.nuget.org/packages/ExpressiveReflection/2.0.1

-The source for this release is available on github at: https://github.com/hannasm/ExpressiveReflectionDotNet/releases/tag/2.0.0
+The source for this release is available on github at: https://github.com/hannasm/ExpressiveReflectionDotNet/releases/tag/2.0.1

+## Source Packages
+The dotnet core releases to date do not support source code transformations, which was an essential feature for the source only distribution of this project.
+The source only distributions has been discontinued until this feature makes it back into the dotnet core featureset.

 # ExpressiveReflectionDotnet
 This is a .NET library for simplifying reflection / metadata programming and making